telperion/nine-or-null/README.md

   1. (GUI) `poetry run python -m nine_or_null.gui` or `poetry run python -m nine_or_null`
 - Download the executable (made with PyInstaller).

+**NOTE**: `pydub`, the audio processing library I used for this utility, uses [`ffmpeg`](https://ffmpeg.org/download.html) to load audio files into memory.
+If the program complains about a lack of `ffmpeg`, you may need to install it and add it to your environment path; directions for this are pretty easy to find online.

 ### Command-line interface (CLI)
 It's not as configurable as the GUI yet but that's coming soon.
 For now you can just call the main routine of the `nine_or_null` package, and pass it the full path to the pack as a command-line argument.
 If you call it without a path, it'll invoke the GUI.
 (Use `-h` for more info about what options are available.)